geyo/nosql-challenge/README.md

 ### Exploratory Analysis

-Next we conduct exploratory analysis to answer the following questions:
+Next we conduct exploratory analysis to answer the following questions that the magazine editors want answered:

 1. Which establishments have a hygiene score equal to 20?